The INTERNATIONAL / Introduction

 Students receiving financial assistance based on social need set by CROUS can continue to receive it during their stay abroad.

-- One page containing an outline of the project and motivation behind the choice of destination, school or company;
+- a presentation of the project and the motivation for choosing the destination, school or company (about 1 page);

 - It is compulsory for all students who spend a semester as part of the Erasmus+ scheme to validate their ECTS credits within the host institute.
 On their return they must hand in documentation showing proof of these ECTS credits to the Secretary of Pedagogy in order to validate their semester.